dmaulikr/ChainWiki-ios/README.md

 ## Synopsis
 iOS App that uses data translated from Japanese in Korean.
+Independently designed and developed.
+Auto Layout, designed for all trait variations.
 Allows users to sort and filter data based on individual needs.
-Independently Designed and Developed.
-Auto Layout, designed for all trait variations.
 1000 records fetched by script.

 ## How it Works